minimapletinytools/smarties/README.md

 # smarties

 Smarties is a general purpose [behavior tree](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control)) library written in Haskell.
-Smarties supports utility AI for advanced decision making.
-Smarties implements many of the design patterns outlined in this [paper](https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf) and probably some that aren't.
+The library supports utility AI for advanced decision making.
+Smarties implements many of the design patterns outlined in this [paper](https://course.ccs.neu.edu/cs5150f13/readings/dill_designpatterns.pdf) and some that aren't.

-Behavior trees are written in a DSL built with the *NodeSequence Monad* and return values are used for computing utility.
+Behavior trees are written in a DSL built with the *NodeSequence* monad.
+Monadic return values are used for computing utility.

 ## Example
 ```haskell